 “So you think him a good man.”
 He nodded, and then looked up for a moment.
 “I wonder what kind of captain he is.
 For that, I think I’ll have to speak to Beowyn.
 He’s spent

 time with him and his men.”

-Evaughnlynn cocked her head to one side.
+Evaughnlynn cocked her head.
 “You’re wondering why his father sent a group of sailors rather than soldiers?”

 “No.” Her father smiled.
 “Most of their best warriors are sailors.
-Pirates are a major problem for them.
-On the other hand, their military hasn’t seen a major battle since
+Pirates are a big problem for them.
+On the other hand, their military hasn’t seen a major battle since my

 think Benami sent Tamir to get him out of the country.
 I want you two to be very careful in treating it.”

 “Don’t worry.”
 Evaughnlynn leaned forward and patted him on the knee.
 “Sorcha knows what we need to do to avoid exposure.
 Our concern is that it has left the Freemen dru at a

 “That stone of yours,” her father said, “has been a useful addition to my council.
 Perhaps I should add Roselyn and her stone as well.”